scafoldr/scafoldr/CONTRIBUTING.md

 docker-compose up -d
 ```

 This command will start all the necessary services in detached mode.
-Make sure Docker is installed and running on your system.
+Once running, the app will be accessible at: http://127.0.0.1/

 ### or Start the application without Docker (optional)